 - Too much water can kill an orchid quickly.
-Never allow your orchid to sit in a soggy, water-logged pot.
+So never allow your orchid to sit in a soggy, water-logged pot.

 Evaluate the potting material

 Most orchids, including Phalaenopsis, do not grow in regular soil.
-They need a growing medium that provides fast water drainage and good air circulation.
-A free-draining blend of fir bark (sometimes referred to as fir bark nuggets) is the most popular potting material for moth orchids if you can't identify your plant's current growing medium, re-pot it in fir bark.
+Therefore, they need a growing medium that provides fast water drainage and good air circulation.
+A free-draining blend of fir bark (sometimes referred to as fir bark nuggets) is the most popular potting material for moth orchids.
+If you can't identify your plant's current growing medium, re-pot it in fir bark.

 We participate in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.